Transcript: Multivitamin Supplements & Breast Cancer

-, A Harvard study of what tens of thousands of women ate in high school found that “dietary intake of fiber and nuts during adolescence influences subsequent risk of breast disease and may suggest a viable means for breast cancer prevention.”
-And the protection from nuts was independent of fiber: “Results for nuts were essentially the same with additional adjustment for fiber, suggesting that in addition to fiber, the inverse associations between nut intake and proliferative benign breast disease risk may also be attributable to nutrients other than fiber in nuts.”
-Nuts, afterall, are packed with vitamins and minerals, but wouldn’t it be easier just to take a multivitamin than eating all that PB&J?
+A Harvard study of what tens of thousands of women ate in high school found that “dietary intake of fiber and nuts during adolescence influences subsequent risk of breast disease and may suggest a viable means for breast cancer prevention.”
+And the protection from nuts was independent of fiber: “Results for nuts were essentially the same with additional adjustment for fiber, suggesting that in addition to fiber, the inverse associations between nut intake and proliferative [benign breast disease] risk may also be attributable to nutrients other than fiber in nuts.”
+Nuts, after all, are packed with vitamins and minerals; wouldn’t it be easier, though, then, just to take a multivitamin than eating all that PB&J?

-Multivitamins for breast cancer prevention: Harmful, harmless, or helpful?
-40% of women in the United States take a multivitamin, spending $4 billion dollars to do so.
-Is this money well spent, is it just a waste of money?
-No, it is worse.
-They are in fact paying to increase their risk of breast cancer.
-"These results suggest that multivitamin use is associated with an increased risk of breast cancer.”
+Multivitamins for breast cancer prevention: harmful, harmless, or helpful?
+40% of women in the United States take a multivitamin, spending $4 billion to do so.
+Is this money well spent?
+Is this just a waste of money?
+No, it’s worse.
+Women taking multivitamins are, in fact, paying to increase their risk.
+Conclusion: “These results suggest that multivitamin use is associated with an increased risk of breast cancer.”

-The reseachers suggest it may be the folic acid that’s the culrpit, something I talked about in a previous video, whereas the doubling of prostate cancer risk tied to multivitamin use is thought due to the zinc content.
+The researchers suggest it may be the folic acid that’s the culprit—something I talked about in a previous video, whereas the doubling of prostate cancer risk tied to multivitamin use is thought to be due to the zinc content.

 From the Cleveland Clinic Journal of Medicine last year: “Should healthy people take a multivitamin?
 No…At least it won’t hurt may not be true.”

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.